-Go back to the Aviatrix Controller Console.
-Go to Firewall Network workflow, Step 7a.
+Go back to the Aviatrix Controller.
+Go to Firewall Network workflow, Step 2a.
 Click on the Management UI.
 It takes you the VM-Series you just launched.

-Login with Username “admin”.
-Password is the password you set at the previous step.
+Login with Username “admin.”
+The password is the password you set at the previous step.

-Once logged in, click on the Network tab and you should see a list of ethernet interfaces.
+After logging in, select the Network tab and you should see a list of ethernet interfaces.
 Click ethernet1/1 and configure as the following screenshot.

-- Click Config tab in the pop up Ethernet Interface window.
+- Select the Config tab in the popup Ethernet Interface window.

-- Select default for Virtual Router at Config tab
+- Select the default for Virtual Router at Config tab.

 - Click New Zone for Security Zone to create a WAN zone.

-- Select IPV4 tab in the pop up Ethernet Interface window.
+- Select the IPV4 tab in the popup Ethernet Interface window.

-- Add Private IP of eth1 firewall WAN NIC, as shown below.
+- Add the Private IP of eth1 firewall WAN NIC, as shown below.

-Repeat Step 6 for ethernet1/2.
+Repeat the steps in the “Configuring VM-Series ethernet1/1 with WAN Zone” section above for ethernet1/2.
 Name the new zone LAN.
 Also, allow ICMP on LAN interface for health check, as shown below.

-- Attach Profile with LAN interface.
-Network -> Interfaces -> Select LAN Ethernet Interface -> Advanced -> Management Profile -> Select appropriate profile.
+- Attach Profile with LAN interface: go to Network > Interfaces > Select LAN Ethernet Interface > Advanced > Management Profile > Select appropriate profile.